Inno-MT-CoMonSENSE-Project/arduino_loRa/README.md

 The following dependencies need to be installed:
  - MQTT broker - a bi-directional communication protocol (publish/subscribe).
  - Redis - An in-memory database used to store relatively transient data.
- - PostgreSQL - The long-term storage database used by the open source packages.
+ - PostgreSQL - The long-term storage database used by the open-source packages.

 ```shell
 sudo apt install mosquitto mosquitto-clients redis-server redis-tools postgresql
 ```
-To setup PostgreSQL databases and users enter the command line utility for PostgreSQL:
+To setup PostgreSQL databases and users enter the command-line utility for PostgreSQL:

 ```shell
 sudo -u postgres psql